i0Ek3/DesignPatterns/README.md

 A mediation object is used to encapsulate a series of object interactions.
 The mediator does not need to explicitly refer to each other, making the coupling loose, and can change the interaction between them independently.

+### Observer

+Defines a one-to-many dependency between objects, so that whenever an object's state changes, its associated dependent objects are notified and automatically updated.

 ## Behavioral